hongyi-jiang/hongyi-jiang.github.io/index.md

 For a list of my publications, please visit my [Google Scholar page](https://scholar.google.com/citations?hl=en&user=Ms8IYg0AAAAJ).

 Thank you for visiting my personal webpage.
-If you have any questions or would like to get in touch, please feel free to contact me at hj348 at cornell.edu.
+If you have any questions or would like to get in touch, please feel free to contact me at hj348 at cornell dot edu.